dglaird/afccp/docs/user-guide/tutorial_2.md

 - We visualized how that data is stored within the "instances" folder.
 - We described how to import a saved problem instance using `CadetCareerProblem('Random_1')`.

-You’re now ready to explore how the different data elements and structures in [Tutorial 3](../user-guide/tutorial_3.md)!
+You’re now ready to explore the different data elements and structures in [Tutorial 3](../user-guide/tutorial_3.md)!